-The following table provides information as of December 31, 2006 with respect to compensation plans (including individual compensation arrangements) under which equity securities are authorized for issuance.
+The following table provides information as of December 31, 2004 with respect to compensation plans (including individual compensation arrangements) under which equity securities are authorized for issuance.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Equity Compensation Plan Information(4) Weighted- average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 2,213,946(1) \$ 19.35 571,826(3) Equity compensation plans not approved by security holders (2) Total 2,213,946 \$ 19.35 571,826
+Equity Compensation Plan Inform Plan Category rumber of securities Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 2,894,788(1) \$ 14.04 1,428,931(3) Equity compensation plans not approved by security holders (2) Total 2,894,788 \$ 14.04 1,428,931

-- (1) Comprised of 1,238,946 shares of Common stock and 975,000 shares of Class B common stock. - (2) Does not include 158,750 shares of non-vested (restricted) Common Stock, net of cancellations and 455,000 shares of non-vested (restricted) Class B Common Stock, net of cancellations granted to certain employees of Watsco prior to the adoption of the 2001 Incentive Compensation Plan. - (3) Does not include 34,324 shares reserved for issuance under the Watsco, Inc. Employee Stock Purchase Plan ("ESPP").
-An aggregate of 28,232 shares of Common Stock were purchased under the ESPP in 2006. - (4) See Notes 1 and 6 to the consolidated financial statements included in the Company's 2006 Annual Report to Shareholders for additional information regarding stock-based compensation and benefit plans.
+- (3) Does not include 46,686 shares reserved for issuance under the Watsco, Inc. Employee Stock Purchase Plan ("ESPP").
+An aggregate of 54,076 shares of Common Stock were purchased under the ESPP in 2004. - (4) See Notes 1 and 6 to the consolidated financial statements included in the Company's 2004 Annual Report to Shareholders for additional information regarding stock-based compensation and benefit plans.